shamansir/rpd/docs/sections/api.md

 Force this inlet to receive stream of values.
 RPD uses `Kefir` library to provide streams.
 Value streams provide practically infinite possibilities, you can send values with time intervals, throttle values by time, combine different streams in unlimited ways, actually everything.

-You may find complex examples at [Kefir library page]().
+You may find complex examples at [Kefir library page][kefir].
 Also, usually it is quite easy to convert streams from some another Stream-based library, like RxJS, when you want to use such.

 <!-- examples -->

 #### `inlet.toDefault()`

+Force default value to be sent into this inlet, breaking its normal flow.
+It is not recommended to use it often, it is used mostly used in proper cases by RPD itself, but in case when you really need it, just know it's there.

 #### `inlet.allows(outlet)`